Airbnb Tax Rules Explained

 Frequently Asked Questions

-It depends.
-Airbnb income may be treated as passive or non-passive depending on average guest stay and material participation.
+Airbnb income may be treated as passive or non-passive depending on how the activity is structured.

-In some cases, yes.
-If the activity qualifies as a short-term rental and the owner materially participates, losses may offset active income.
+If the rental qualifies as a short-term rental and the owner materially participates, the activity may be treated as non-passive.